hbrulin/flutter_tests/first_tries/infra_ideas.md

-1 intro page - login - Define color palette : https://material.io/tools/color/
+1 intro page - login - Define Theme and Define color palette : https://material.io/tools/color/
 Bouton inscription.
 Parcours d'inscription avec question sur vélléités d'investissement.

 Home Page: look at build button column/Grid
 	- Displays the amount of money invested and interest + availability
 	- See available products
 	- See my money
 	- See what is being made with my money
-	- button menu on top with options : my profile, my contracts, param, legalees etc... - do a simple backdrop : https://morioh.com/p/2548739a8ac9
+	- button menu on top with options : my profile, my contracts, param, legalees etc... - do a simple backdrop : https://morioh.com/p/2548739a8ac9, https://pub.dev/packages/backdrop

 See available products :
 	- searchbar - backdrop or animation